MaginnGroup/Cassandra/Documentation/source/guides/input_files.rst

 important that the minimum distance is set to be less than the shortest distance between any two sites on the molecule.
 For most systems, 1 Å seems to work OK, but for models with dummy sites, a shorter value may be required.

+The following options only apply to the Widom insertion portion of a simulation.

+If ``adaptive`` is specified, Cassandra uses atom type pair-specific overlap radii based on ``emax``, the desired maximum allowed intermolecular atom pair energy divided by :math:`k_BT` specified in *Real(2,2)*, defaulting to 708 if *Real(2,2)* is not present.
+If ``est_emax`` is specified on the same line, Cassandra will estimate good values for ``emax`` for each Widom insertion species in each box.
+These values are conservative but generally much less so than the default.
+Note that atom type pair-specific overlap radii are only used during cell list overlap checking.

+If ``specific`` is specified, the behavior depends on the optional keywords that follow it.
+These keywords are individually optional, but at least ``write`` or ``read`` must be present.
+If ``write`` is present, Cassandra will estimate good atom pair-specific intermolecular overlap radii based on a tolerance for the maximum fraction of the total ``widom_var`` allowed to be lost due to flagging overlaps with the atom pair-specific overlap radii.
+If ``tol_list`` is also present, Cassandra will do this for each of :math:`n=` *Integer(3,8)* tolerances listed as *Real(3,9)* ... *Real(3,8+n)*, but otherwise, Cassandra only uses a single default tolerance, :math:`10^{-10}`.
+Cassandra stores these estimates in a ``.rminsq`` file described in :ref:`sec:output_files` for each tolerance.
+The keyword ``write`` must be followed by a float and an integer.
+*Real(3,3)* is ``rsqmin_step`` and *Integer(3,4)* is ``rsqmin_res``.
+Respectively, these are the bin width and number of bins used to discretize the distance squared between atoms, and each estimated atom pair-specific overlap radius squared can only be ``rcut_lowsq`` plus a multiple of ``rsqmin_step``.
+If ``read`` is present, Cassandra will use pair-specific intermolecular overlap radii obtained from a ``.rminsq`` file, the path to which is specified in *Character(3,6)*, to detect intermolecular atomic overlap during cell list overlap checking.
+If ``heap`` is specified, certain relatively large arrays involved in estimating atom pair overlap radii when ``write`` is present will be allocated to the heap instead of the stack.
+This is slower but is provided as an option because these large arrays can cause stack buffer overflow if allocated to the stack.
+This stack buffer overflow shows up as a segmentation fault if it occurs, and your system may or may not warn you of stack smashing.
+If your stack size is unlimited, this shouldn't happen on the primary thread, but it may still happen on other threads when multithreading because the system stack size limit doesn't apply to additional threads.
+In order to set the stack size for additional threads, you must set the environment variable ``OMP_STACKSIZE`` to the size you want prior to running Cassandra.
+If you don't want to bother with that or your system has a small maximum stack size that you can't increase for some reason, you can simply provide the ``heap`` keyword instead.

 Pair Energy Storage
 ~~~~~~~~~~~~~~~~~~~